basho/basho_docs/source/languages/en/riakcs/cookbooks/configuration/Configuring-Riak-CS.md

   {{#1.5.0+}}`true`{{/1.5.0+}}.
 * `gc_batch_size` --- This option is only used when
   `gc_paginated_indexes` is set to `true`.
-It represents the size used for paging the results of the secondary index query.
+It represents the size used for paginating the results of the secondary index query.
 The default value is 1000.
 * `gc_max_workers` --- The maximum number of worker processes that may be started by the garbage collection daemon to use for concurrent